belliai/emirates-desktop/lists-architecture.md

 ```

 ## RTF handling
 - RTF is not parsed directly.
-Uploads are converted to DOCX via `/api/convert-rtf-to-docx`, which shells out to `pandoc`.
+Uploads are converted to DOCX via `/api/convert-rtf-to-docx` (server pandoc).
+If that path fails, the client falls back to `pandoc-wasm`.
-- Ensure `pandoc -v` succeeds on the host; otherwise RTF uploads will return a clear conversion error.
+- Server path: requires `pandoc` on PATH (Docker image includes it).
+On Vercel, this path may be unavailable.
+- Client fallback: `pandoc-wasm` runs in-browser with a 20s timeout; errors surface to the user if both paths fail.
 - After conversion, the existing DOCX pipeline runs: `mammoth` text extraction → `parseHeader` / `parseShipments` → reports.